 - a.
-An interruption in barograph-recorded data will not compromise proof of flight continuity provided that the OO and NAC are convinced that no critical data is missing and the evidence remains indisputable. - b.
+An interruption in data recorded by a barograph will not compromise proof of flight continuity provided that the OO and NAC are convinced that no critical data is missing and the evidence remains indisputable.
+SC3C-5.2 refers. - b.
 Evidence of flight continuity may also be assessed from a time plot of GPS height data. - c.
-The Silver duration flight does not require a barogram for flight continuity evidence if the flight is made under the continual attention of an OO.
-In this case, release altitude may be certified by the tow pilot or ground launch supervisor, and the OO must be satisfied that the loss of height is significantly less than 1000 metres.
+The 5-hour duration badge flight does not require a barogram for flight continuity evidence if the flight is made under the continual attention of an OO. - 4.3.3 Landing data Evidence of the actual landing must be by one or both of the following: - a.
+By recorded GPS position data. - b.
+By an OO or two independent witnesses, arriving soon after the event, who have no doubt about the landing position (see 5.3.2c).